genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/02_create-a-new-project.md

   Overwrite existing files (y/N)
   ```

-At this point, the seed application is created and the seed dependencies are installed.
+At this point, the seed application is created and the `genx` dependencies are installed.

 Then there are more questions, which you can respond to as follows (we have provided some notes below):